semgrep/semgrep-rules/README.md

 ## Testing Rules

 A testing system is available which can be used to check the rules against example source code files.
+It requires `sgrep` and `sgrep-lint` from [sgrep](https://sgrep.dev)

 If you wrote a rule in a yaml named `eqeq-bad.yaml` with a rule id named `my-eqeq-bad`, you could put a file in the same directory named eqeq-bad.py (it just needs to have the same name except for the extension as eqeq-bad.yaml).
 Then: